Table of contents

 2. Interest rates will fall

-When interest rates eventually fall in the first part of 2025 it is likely to encourage greater housing investment and more homebuyers.
+When interest rates eventually fall later in the year this will likely encourage greater housing investment and more homebuyers.

 3. Our property market will be even more fragmented